jacobdensford/jacobdensford.com/fell/creating-a-character.md

 If you have any **spells**, you gain a **spell die** (or SD) of any size, which you can change as often as you'd like.

 You must roll a test using your spell die to cast a spell.
-If you fail the test, subtract the result of your spell die from your WIL.
+Subtract the result of your spell die from your WIL.

 If a spell is aimed at an unwilling target, they may force a contest to reduce the effects.

-You may learn a number of spells equal to the highest number on your WIL ability die.
+Later, you may learn a total number of spells equal to the highest number on your WIL ability die.
 When you gain an undefined spell, roll on the spell table to determine which one.

 d100|Spell|Effect
 :--|---|---